WSDOT/wzdx.models/README.md

 ## License
 The Washington State Department of Transportation created this project as part of a federal grant to expand the use of the WZDx specification.
 The WZDx.Models library and code is now licensed under the CC0-1.0, just like the specification format it creates.

+All contributions to this project will be released under the CC0 dedication.
+By submitting a pull request, you are agreeing to comply with the waiver of copyright interest.
+See LICENSE for more details.

 ## Namespaces
 ---
 ### GeoJson